Murder on the Orient Express by Agatha Christie is considered classic literature, but literature it should stay.

-The costume and set designs is what keep this movie from running off the tracks.
+The costume and set designs are what keep this movie from running off the tracks.
 The costumes are realistic and the elegance of set makes the movie believable.

 The remake does not compare to the masterpiece that is Murder on the Orient Express (1974).